Barnato/ibm-full-stack-cloud-developer/introduction-to-web-development-with-html-css-javascript/css-styling-basics-web-page.md

 # CSS styling basics for web

-* Create a basic webpage
+1. Create a basic webpage.
-Specify the font family and font size for text
+1. Specify the font family and font size for text
-Use colors to change the appearance of elements
+Use colors to change the appearance of elements and create borders.
-Create borders

 ```<!DOCTYPE html>
 <html>